ristica/wcf-versioning/README.md

 # wcf-part-10

-versioning in wcf through routing
+versioning in wcf with routing

 the version number will be transported through soap message header